Off-Premise Capital Equipment Control

 - Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

-Equipment removed from university premises for a period of thirty-one (31) days or more must have appropriate approvals signified by completion of an Equipment Loan/Return Document in the Kuali Financial System.
-The Equipment Loan/Return Document requires the approval of the fiscal officer and the borrower.
+- Equipment removed from university premises for a period of thirty-one (31) days or more must have appropriate approvals signified by completion of an Equipment Loan/Return Document in the Kuali Financial System.
+The Equipment Loan/Return Document requires the approval of the fiscal officer of the lending unit and the borrower.
 Equipment may be loaned for a period of two years or less, and the loan document must be completed within thirty (30) days of the loan.

-Responsibilites of the organization for loaned equipment are:
+- Responsibilities of the lending unit for loaned equipment are:

 - Tagging the equipment before it leaves the premises.